Who must archive in an audit-proof manner?

 - other documents, insofar as they are relevant for taxation.

-The retention period of the records or documents is between six and ten years (here is an overview).
+The retention period of the records or documents is between six and ten years.
 After the expiry of the retention period, however, the GDPR imposes further requirements on these documents.

 So what is audit compliance?

-In general, revision security in the sense of the GoBD means that the root document/origin document during its retention period continues to be:
+Short answer: You want to make sure that a document has not been changed or manipulated during its lifetime – without it being noticed.
+In general, revision security in the sense of regulations that the root document/origin document during its retention period continues to be:

 - in the original,